mhdawson/micro-app-simple-dashboard/README.md

 ![picture of dashboard main window](pictures/dashboard_main_window.jpg?raw=true)

-The following projects can be used to connect sensors temperature sensors and power sensors
+The following project can be used to connect sensors temperature sensors and power sensors:

 * [PI433WirelessRecvMananager](https://github.com/mhdawson/PI433WirelessRecvManager)

 # Usage

-After installation modify ../lib/config.json to match your configuration
+After installation modify ../lib/config.json to match your configuration.

 The configuration entries that must be updated include: